 - Speech for Kids: This site offers ideas for games and activities to help kids on the spectrum with speech goals.

-- Speech Pathology Guru: This registration-based site offers a free newsletter and lots of helpful resources for working with kids on the spectrum.
+- Speech and Language Kids: This therapist-run site offers lots of helpful resources for working with kids on the spectrum.

 Making a Difference